ICHydro/anaconda/README.md

 # Licence

-The software is released under a BSD licence.
-For details see LICENSE and LICENSE.md
+The Yii framework is released under the BSD licence.
+See Licence_yii.md

+The time series visualization framework is released under the MIT licence.
+See Licence_tsvis.md

+All other parts of the software are released under the MIT licence.
+See Licence.md

 # Installation